KiraiEEE/gsap-tweenmax-tutorial-project/README.md

 ## More Awesome Content

-Do him a big ol' favor and check out these awesome links. he release new video tutorials on full stack development Monday-Thursday @ 10:30 AM ET!
+Do him a big ol' favor and check out these awesome links.
+He release new video tutorials on full stack development Monday-Thursday @ 10:30 AM ET!

 * Subscribe to the [DesignCourse YouTube Channel](http://youtube.com/designcourse)
 * Check out the associated website [Coursetro Full Stack Development Training](https://coursetro.com)